 If you get a couple chapters in and find you need something more basic first, check out the following and then come back and try again:

-What you need for this course
+What you need for this series

 If you’re not familiar with Github, it really is one of the first things you should learn as an aspiring software developer.
 In simplest terms, Git is a gigantic repository for source code and software projects.
 Developers of all kinds can upload their source code, track changes and allow other developers to share in the development effort.
 The Github website is the online graphical interface for the Git service.
 Check out the video below for more of an explanation.

 To use the code, you should have already installed Visual Studio 2022 Community Edition or higher.
 The Community edition is a free installation from Microsoft and I’m using it myself so it has everything you’ll need to follow along.

 After that, all you need is the time and commitment to read through the chapters and try things out for yourself.
 The first part of the course deals with the construction of the game map and, as far as possible, I provide step-by-step instructions on how to apply the settings and enter the code.
 There is a lot of code, however, and the later chapters tend to focus on explaining the algorithms and decision processes behind the development.

 I still recommend that you create your own version of the game and follow along as much as possible.
 It’s also good to have an extra “sandbox” project where you can try things out without disrupting the main demo project.
 Every new function or code element you see is another tool that you can learn to use.
 You should pay close attention to the code samples and the explanations behind them and think of ways that you can try them on your own.